-Students may visit the concentration advisors in the Economics Undergraduate Advising Offices in Littauer 109-116 from 10am-4pm, Monday-Friday for advice about the program and course selection.
-The Undergraduate Program Coordinator (email@example.com) is also available for general inquiries.
+Students may visit the concentration advisers in the Economics Undergraduate Advising Offices in Littauer 109-116 from 10am-4pm, Monday-Friday for advice about the program, course selection, and more.
+The Undergraduate Program Coordinator (firstname.lastname@example.org) is also available for general inquiries.
 One of the concentration advisers must sign the final form for secondary field credit.
-The secondary field form and more information are available on the Department’s secondary field webpage.
+The secondary field form and more information are available on the Department’s Secondary Field webpage.

 Note: If the College is under remote instruction, the advisers will continue to hold their usual office hours via Zoom.
 Details on the Economics Advising Webpage.